dvberkel/jfall2012-datomic/README.md

     wget -P lib http://downloads.datomic.com/0.8.3551/datomic-free-0.8.3551.zip

-For an a complete list of possible downloads see [Datomic Free][8].
+For an a complete list of possible downloads see [Datomic Free][8]

+### Unpacking

+    unzip -d lib lib/datomic-free-0.8.3551.zip

+uncompresses the downloaded library.
+Examine the [directory listing][9] if you want to know what will get unpacked.

 [1]: http://www.nljug.org/jfall/ "JFall homepage"
 [2]: https://github.com/dvberkel/jfall2012-datomic/blob/master/proposal.md "The proposal for this talk on GitHub"